mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/Unit 3 Earth's Interior/EarthInterior.md

   - Earth has distinct interior layers.
   - P and S wave behavior reveals phase differences.
   - Layers stack by density; energy (earthquakes) drives motion of matter through them.

-—

-Slide 17: Exit Check (Summary Task prompts)
-- In 3–5 sentences, explain how seismic evidence and density patterns support your Earth interior model.
-- Identify one claim you’re most confident in and the evidence that supports it.
-- Note one question you still have about Earth’s interior to explore next.

----